libdynd/libdynd/devdocs/callable-multidispatch-design.md

 The candidate with the best score is used to create the decision tree node, and then this whole procedure is applied recursively with the new symbolic state and set of equations.

+When matching against type variables in the signature, an additional symbol table may be tracked to ensure consistency between all usages of the same variable.
+When a decision tree edge fully determines the type variable's value, we simply substitute that value into all the symbolic state for that signature.
+In all other cases, we append the working type on `TWork`, and track the type variable to `TWork` index for each signature separately.

 Let's try a few examples, to see what happens.

 ### Example 1 Decision Tree Creation